freddy-lopez01/freddylopez/README.md

 ## About the Project

-This website serves as my personal portfolio and professional hub, where I share insights about my work in software development, system administration, and various personal projects.
-The design focuses on simplicity and elegance, making it easy to navigate and explore.
+This website serves as my personal portfolio and professional hub, where I share my work in software development, system administration, and various personal projects.
+The design focuses on simplicity, making it easy to navigate and explore.

 The app is built using React with a component-based architecture, promoting reusability and scalability.
 Each section is designed to reflect both my technical skills and my personal interests.